What Is a Porterhouse Steak?

 - Add the oil to a cast iron skillet and turn up high, allow the skillet to become VERY hot.
 Place the porterhouse in the skillet and sear undisturbed for 2 minutes.
 Flip the porterhouse and sear for an additional 2 minutes.
 This will give your porterhouse a nice crispy edge.

 - Add butter, garlic, and rosemary to the skillet and transfer directly to the oven.
 [WARNING] skillet may be hot, handle with oven mitts.
-For rare, bake 4-5 minutes.
-Medium rare, 5-6 minutes (or until internal temp reaches 120° F).
-Medium 6-7 minutes.
+For rare, bake for 4 minutes.
+Medium rare, 5-6 minutes.
+Medium, 6-7 minutes.
 Medium well, 8-9 minutes.
-Remember, depending on the thickness of the steak, the more or less time it will take.
-This recipe is ideal for a 32 ounce (2 pound) portion, roughly 1 1/2 inches thick.
+Remember, depending on the size of the steak, the more or less time it will take.
+This recipe is ideal for a 2-2 1/2 pound portion, roughly 1 1/2 – 2 inches thick.

 - Remove steak from the skillet let rest on a cutting board for 5-10 minutes before serving.
 This is important to bring your steak to its final serving temperature.
 Cut the porterhouse into 1 inch thick strips, separating from the bone, baste with garlic and rosemary butter from the skillet and serve.